-- D. Cash equivalents The Bond Bank considers all unrestricted highly liquid investments with original maturities of three months or less to be cash equivalents. - E. Investments The Directors appoint trustees to oversee the investments in the Bond Fund.
-As of December 31, 2018, the Trustee is the U.S. Bank National Association.
-The Directors engaged McDonnell Investment Management, LLC to provide investment management services for the Operating Fund.
+- B. Fund accounting The financial statements of the Bond Bank have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) in conformity with the principles of fund accounting. - C. Measurement focus and basis of accounting The Bond Bank uses the economic resources measurement focus and the accrual basis of accounting whereby revenues are recorded when earned and expenses are recorded when the obligation for payment is incurred.
+Operating revenues include interest from loans to municipalities and accrued interest receivable from municipalities.
+Interest expense on related bonds payable is recorded as a nonoperating expense in accordance with GASB Statements No. 9 and 34. - D. Cash equivalents The Bond Bank considers all unrestricted highly liquid investments with original maturities of three months or less to be cash equivalents. - E. Investments The Directors appoint trustees to oversee the investments in the Bond Fund.
+As of December 31, 2019, the Trustee is the U.S. Bank National Association.
+The Directors engaged Loomis, Sayles & Company, L.P. to provide investment management services for the Operating Fund.
 Investments with readily determinable fair values are reported at their fair values on the Statement of Net Position.
 See Note 4. - F. Deferred outflows/inflows of resources In addition to assets and liabilities, deferred outflows of resources and deferred inflows of resources, if applicable, are reported as separate sections on the Statement of Net Position.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources in the current period.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an outflow of resources in the current period and will not be recognized as an inflow of resources in the current period. - G. Use of estimates The presentation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and deferred outflows/inflows of resources at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates. - H. Prior year totals The financial statements include certain prior year summarized comparative information in total but not by fund as presented in the prior year.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources in the current period. - G. Long-term obligations Governmental activities, business-type activities, and proprietary funds report long-term debt and other long-term obligations as liabilities in the applicable statement of net position.
+Governmental funds report the amount of debt issued as other financing sources and the repayment of debt as debt service expenditures. - H. Use of estimates The presentation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and deferred outflows/inflows of resources at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates. - I. Prior year totals The financial statements include certain prior year summarized comparative information in total but not by fund as presented in the prior year.
 Such information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
-Accordingly, such information should be read in conjunction with the Bond Bank's financial statements for the year ended December 31, 2017, from which the summarized information was derived.
-The prior year's information on investment gains and losses has been reclassified and restated to conform with the current year's financial presentation.
-See note 2.I. which follows. - I. Restated net position The beginning bond fund net position was restated from \$13,214,818 to include restricted investment sinking funds of \$206,238 available at December 31, 2017, for a restated bond fund net position beginning of year, of \$13,421,056.
+Accordingly, such information should be read in conjunction with the Bond Bank's financial statements for the year ended December 31, 2018, from which the summarized information was derived.
+The prior year's information on investment gains and losses has been reclassified to conform with the current year's financial presentation.